If you have problems playing music in iTunes on PC

 If you can’t play an audiobook

 If you purchased the audiobook from the Audible website: You can download it on up to three computers.
-Make sure your computers are authorised to play purchases from Audible.
+Make sure your computers are authorized to play purchases from Audible.

 To see who downloaded the audio file: Select the audiobook in the library, choose Edit > Song Info, then click File.
 In the field named Purchased By or Owner, you see the user name for the account holder who downloaded the file.
 If the audiobook is not from your account, you can’t listen to it.